 Real estate pros, from top executives to agents, can use AI tools in a ton of ways to help speed up mundane tasks and make processes more efficient, already.
 If you’re in the industry, you’ll wanna understand the ways you can use AI in real estate to your advantage today.

-Research from the McKinsey Global Institute suggests that generative AI could create an estimated $110 billion to $180 billion in value for the real estate sector within the next few years.
+Research from the McKinsey Global Institute estimates that generative AI could create $110 billion to $180 billion or more in annual value for the real estate sector.

 In this guide, we will explore seven of the most effective applications of generative AI in real estate, demonstrating how it’s transforming the industry and how you can benefit from it, too.